Lord Knight Captain Order, the proud head of her hallowed organization, slumps her head depressively into her arched and open palm.

 He shrugs.
 “Not my… *phew!* place to say, your ladyship.
 I was told it happened immediately and to get you.”

-She’s already preparing defensive enchantments and alteration magic: pushing her body to physical echelons that would humble dragons.
+She’s already preparing defensive enchantments and alteration magic: scutamancy and mutamancy pushing her body to physical echelons that would humble dragons.
 “What’s the threat?
-How do you know it’s Chaos?”
+How do you know it’s Chaos?” she continues to prod as they march along.

 A pair of guards open the doors for them to the outside, leading straight to the royal courtyard’s space gate, already opened and set to Kanvane’s center square.
 “Your ladyship, it’s only something he could do,” the escorting guard says, leading her up the stone steps and across the pedestal to the gate’s humming, ethereal entry.

-“Yes?” she asks, one foot in and one hand on Monument’s dimensional sheath-the only thing other than her underwear that she makes sure to have on her at all times when in public.
+“Yes?” she asks, one foot in and one hand to squeeze the handles of both Monument and Aerna’s Grace-the only things that she makes sure to have on her at all times no matter what.

 “Everyone’s missing exactly one sock per pair!” he exclaims.